partiid/combinationImagesCarousel/Readme.md

 # Combination images carousel
-this prestashop module allows you to display your product combinations cover on a
+this prestashop module allows you to display your product combinations cover on your product miniature in your store

 # Dependencies
 - Uikit https://getuikit.com/